 One cannot create Unique Naga history or Nagalim in the region by showing “Head Hunter”, “Snake Eater”, “Roman Script”, or “Christianity”.
-If the Britishers were not in the North East frontier of India, the term “Naga” would not be created even in 2019 A.D.
-Indeed, the word Tangkhul seems fade away in due course.
+If the Britishers were not in the North East Frontier of India, the term “Naga” would not have been created even in 2019 A.D.
+The word Tangkhul seems fade away in due course.
 Indeed, Tangkhul of Manipur are not Nagas.

 Tangkhul calling themselves Naga is like few Meetei linking themselves as the descendant of Arjuna, one of the protagonists in Mahabharat epic.
 History cannot be discovered or invented.
-Both the stories were concocted during 18th and 19th Century.
+Both the stories were concocted during the 18th and 19th Centuries.

 Before inventing new chapters on Naga, Tangkhul researchers must study Tangkhul Saram Pakhangba and Yek Salai of the tribe.

-As per Linguistic and Anthropologist definition, of the term Naga, Tangkhul were not naked tribes. .
-Like the Meetei, Tangkhul forefathers have beautifully weave 10 patterns of cloths.
+As per the Linguistic and Anthropologist definitions, of the term Naga, Tangkhul were not naked tribes.
+Like the Meetei, Tangkhul forefathers have beautifully weaved 10 patterns of clothes.

 With the coming of Christian, the western writer and the Church preachers called those native people who follow the indigenous religion as “Haomi” (people of Hao).
 “Kameo” is the indigenous religion of the Tangkhul community.
 Just like Sanamahi of the Meetei.